nikiizvorski/CleanMVVM/README.md

 # Comments and thoghts

 Here you can find a very clean arch that will be updated in the future with some small samples and cool integrations over the time.
-If you want me to include support for Fragment Injection with ViewModel and the relation between the activity and DaggerActivity and Fragment.
-Please let me know.
 I would be adding some more about that soon when i can find some more time.

 # Update

-Next update will probably have Fragment Integration with a shared ViewModel and Navigation Controller for Task Managment into the application.
+Next update will probably have Navigation Controller for Task Managment into the application.

 # Licenze